artemis-prime/chess-two-ways/README.md

 ## Core architecture
 The core functionality of Chess is implemented in `just-the-chess/` and [extensively discussed here](./just-the-chess/CORE_ARCH.md).

+## Common UI architecture
+The main functionality of both the Web and React Native versions is intentially very similar.
+The approach [is discussed here](./UI-COMMON-ARCH.md).

 ## React Web app
 This React app runs using the most excellent [Vite](https://vitejs.dev/) dev server and bundler.
 It lives in `apps/chess-web` and is [documented here](./apps/chess-web/README.md).